-U-M provides enhanced endpoint protection—including antivirus and anti-malware software—for workstations (laptops and desktops) and servers owned by the university using the Crowdstrike Falcon tool.
+U-M provides enhanced endpoint protection—including antivirus and anti-malware—for workstations (laptops and desktops) and servers owned by the university using the Crowdstrike Falcon tool.

 This tool already protects MiWorkspace machines and MiServer Managed OS servers.
-It is being rolled out to U-M units for other university-managed computers is on track to be completed early in 2021, with Falcon replacing the previous antivirus/anti-malware software provided for university-owned machines: Microsoft Defender for Windows, Sophos for Mac.
+Rollout to U-M units for other university-managed computers is on track to be completed early in 2021, with Falcon replacing the previous antivirus/anti-malware software provided for university-owned machines: Microsoft Defender for Windows and Sophos for Mac.
 Falcon should also be installed on university Linux machines, although ClamAV for Linux may still be of use.

 Protecting You and the U

 Endpoint protection tools identify suspicious files and behaviors and alert IT security staff when analysis and/or action are needed.
 Endpoint protection software on your computer or server: